 Vitas Group is a commercial holding company created by Global Communities to provide responsible micro, small and medium enterprise finance to populations that are underserved by traditional sources of capital.
 Vitas was founded on the belief that every client deserves a financial partner that is invested in their future.
 Vitas was created to leverage partnerships with likeminded investors to expand the reach of our development finance services and help thousands more people become full social and economic participants in their communities.

 Vitas consolidates the assets of Global Communities’ locally registered microfinance companies under one roof, which gives us greater access to commercial sources of funding, including debt and equity investments, as well as technical assistance grants.
 These resources allow us to improve and expand our existing operations and to research new areas where we can make a real and lasting difference.
 Our first shareholder is Bamboo Finance Private Equity Fund, which holds a 20 percent stake in the Group.
-Vitas Group currently houses three Global Communities subsidiary companies – Vitas Romania, Vitas Lebanon and Vitas Jordan – and aims to incorporate at least two additional microfinance institutions in the next two years and establish new greenfield operations in the next five years.
+Vitas Group currently houses four Global Communities subsidiary companies – Vitas Romania, Vitas Palestine, Vitas Lebanon and Vitas Jordan – and aims to incorporate our microfinance institution in Iraq in the next two years and establish new greenfield operations in the next five years.